PingAuthorize

 --useRemoteServer

-Invokes the tool against a remote server instance and streams the output and resulting support data archive back to the client.
-This option can be especially useful when the server instance is running in a container because it might otherwise be difficult to invoke commands or access files in that container.
-See also: --proxyToServerAddress and --proxyToServerPort.
+Invokes the collect-support-data tool against a remote server instance and streams the output and resulting support data archive back to the client.
+This is a useful option when the server instance is running in a container, as it might otherwise be difficult to invoke commands or access files in that container.